Jan Boll & Julie Padowski

-Boll’s goals as co- director include building on the existing, strong interdisciplinary faculty network connected to CEREO, and creating opportunities for cross-campus funded projects, organizing workshops, creating a community of science, and connecting this community to Washington State and beyond.
+Boll’s goals as Co-Director include building on the existing, strong interdisciplinary faculty network connected to CEREO, and creating opportunities for cross-campus funded projects, organizing workshops, creating a community of science, and fostering connections with communities across Washington State and beyond.

 “The support and potential for cross-campus collaboration at WSU is really strong.
-I look forward to working with Co-Director Julie Padowski and connecting to CEREO faculty and staff in the time ahead.”
+I enjoy working with Co-Director Julie Padowski and connecting to CEREO faculty and staff to work on environmental problems.”
 Boll says.

 Boll holds a Ph.D. from Agricultural and Biological Engineering at Cornell University (1995), a M.S. in Agricultural Engineering from the University of Idaho (1988), a M.S. and B.S. in land use planning from Agricultural University of Wageningen in the Netherlands (1988, 1985).